linkedin/eyeglass/packages/broccoli-eyeglass/README.md

 The caches will only be invalidated correctly if this broccoli plugin knows what files are depended on and output.
 Sass files and eyeglass assets are already tracked.
-But other files migh be involved in your build, if that is the case, `eyeglassCompiler.events.emit("dependency", absolutePath)` must be called during the build.
+But other files might be involved in your build, if that is the case, `eyeglassCompiler.events.emit("dependency", absolutePath)` must be called during the build.
 Similarly, if there are other files output during compilation, then you must call